bbauska/meta-react-basics/README.md

 After you've built your starting setup, in Module 2 you'll start working with the basic building blocks of React: components.

-# 08. Why React?
+## 08. Why React?

 React is used everywhere in the tech world and you'll have the chance to use it throughout your career.
 It's a very valuable skill set to have.

-My name is Katie and I'm a Software Engineer on the React Apps team at Meta, and we work on building new features using React for facebook.com.

-My first encounter with React was actually in a senior design project back at college.

-We were looking for a great client-side library to use for an app that we were building.

-React seemed like the easiest to use and the fastest to build on.

-I had already gotten my job at Meta, but I didn't know what I was going to be working on at Meta.

-It was cool to get this experience with React, realized I really enjoy working with it and then get to do it in my day-to-day work.

-I feel like in school you tend to do a lot of object-oriented programming which uses inheritance.
+In school you tend to do a lot of object-oriented programming which uses inheritance.

 React doesn't use any of that.